Abdallat: Jordan Committed To Advancing Protection Of Disability Rights

 Date

-Amman, Dec.
-21 (Petra) -- Royal directives continue to drive Jordan's efforts to enhance rights and integration for persons with disabilities, according to Dr. Khalil Al-Abdallat, Director of the Human Rights Unit at the Prime Minister's Office.
+AMMAN - Royal directives continue to drive Jordan's efforts to enhance rights and integration for persons with disabilities, Director of the Prime Ministry's Human Rights Department (HRD) Khalil Abdallat said on Saturday.

-At a dialogue session hosted by the Renaissance Association for Persons with Disabilities, Al-Abdallat highlighted how Jordan, under King Abdullah II's stewardship, is strengthening protections for people with disabilities.
+At a dialogue session hosted by the Renaissance Association for Persons with Disabilities, Abdallat highlighted how Jordan, under his majesty King Abdullah's leadership, is enhancing protections for people with disabilities, the Jordan News Agency, Petra, reported.

-The nation's acceptance of all disability-related recommendations from the Universal Periodic Review underscores its sustained commitment to equality and justice.
+The nation's acceptance of all disability-related recommendations from the Universal Periodic Review underscores its sustained commitment to equality and justice, he stressed.

-"The 'Without Discrimination' project represents a crucial step forward," Al-Abdallat said during the session, which focused on employment and political participation challenges.
+"The 'Without Discrimination' project represents a crucial step forward," Abdallat said during the session, which focused on employment and political participation challenges.

-He emphasized the project's role in addressing gender-based economic barriers while fostering an environment that enables persons with disabilities to realize their full potential and contribute meaningfully to society.
+He stressed the project's role in addressing gender-based economic barriers while fostering an environment that enables persons with disabilities to realise their full potential and contribute meaningfully to society.

-The discussions illuminated key challenges and proposed solutions, aligning with Jordan's human rights vision and sustainable development objectives.
+The discussions addressed key challenges and proposed solutions, aligning with Jordan's human rights vision and sustainable development objectives.

-Calling for enhanced national partnerships, Al-Abdallat emphasized the importance of building a more inclusive society.
+Calling for enhanced national partnerships, Abdallat emphasised the importance of building a more inclusive society.

-He pointed to the necessity of sustained coordination between government sectors and civil society organizations to implement the session's recommendations effectively.
+He pointed to the necessity of sustained coordination between government sectors and civil society organisations to implement the session's recommendations effectively.

-Dr. Saleh Al-Sharafat, President of the Renaissance Association for Persons with Disabilities, recognized the Human Rights Unit's significant contribution to implementing Universal Periodic Review recommendations, particularly in supporting vulnerable populations.
+President of the Renaissance Association for Persons with Disabilities Saleh Sharafat recognised the HRD's "significant" contribution to implementing Universal Periodic Review recommendations, particularly in supporting vulnerable segments of the population.

 Legal Disclaimer: